vanilla-wiiu/rtl8720dn/README.md

   ```
   arm-none-eabi-gcc -march=armv8-m.main+fp -mfloat-abi=hard -c -O2 -D__BYTE_ORDER=__LITTLE_ENDIAN rom_rtw_psk_wiiu.c
   ```
+  This is a decompilation/reimplementation of Realtek's PTK calculation function that adds the byte rotation required for connection to the Wii U.
 1. You should now have a compiled object file `rom_rtw_psk_wiiu.o`.
 Inject it into the existing `lib_wlan.a` file using AR:
   ```
   ar r lib_wlan.a rom_rtw_psk_wiiu.o